rust-lang/blog.rust-lang.org/posts/inside-rust/2020-05-18-traits-sprint-2.md

 ### Progress towards removing the leak check in rustc

-In the rustc trait solver, there is currently a special check done in regards to lifetimes call the "leak check".
+In the rustc trait solver, there is currently a special check done in regards to lifetimes called the "leak check".
 Without going into the techinical details, there are some design flaws with this approach and it being there blocks features such lazy normalization (which is required for features such const generics and GATs).
 However, removing the leak check completely has some backward-compatiblity concerns.
 But [some progress] was made.

 ### Adding a recursive solver to Chalk